 - Increasing interaction

 Yin and Yang – how photos substantiate copywriting

-That being said, content is a wide term, which doesn’t only cover text but also photo and video.
-For that reason, all elements have to support each other and work together, where podcasts graphics designs make a great example.
+That being said, content is a wide term, which doesn’t only cover text but also photos and videos.
+For that reason, all elements have to support each other and work together, where podcasts’ graphics designs make a great example.

-Textual content is hyper relevant when it comes to indexing and ranking in the search engines.
+Textual content is hyper-relevant when it comes to indexing and ranking in search engines.
 After all, it is no joke when SEO experts tell us to write at least 1.000 words.
-This also applies for technically complicated topics, which can end up in intricate sentences and explanations that make the readers feel like Bambi on ice.
+This also applies to technically complicated topics, which can end up in intricate sentences and explanations that make the readers feel like Bambi on ice.

 When it starts getting tricky like this, you need to help the reader out.
 Perhaps with a visual explanation:

 - A photo/video showing the product or service